infinityworks/Policies/ISO-9001/Expenses Policy/readme.md

 So we’re clear on what our team can spend (and to allow the people who validate and approve expense claims to approve quickly) we have pulled together the following guidance.
 Please do your best to keep to these (and the spirit of these) - again, we’d prefer to spend money on things that improve our team and people where possible!

-Obviously with all guidance there is a degree of common sense that needs to be applied, e.g. we don’t want you to buy a cheap hotel only to spend a fortune on taxis we don’t want you walking through dodgy areas to get to a hotel that’s £10 cheaper.
+Obviously with all guidance there is a degree of common sense that needs to be applied, e.g. we don’t want you to book a cheap hotel only to spend a fortune on taxis, and we don’t want you walking through dodgy areas to get to a hotel that’s £10 cheaper.

 Book things like you would if it was your money, as not to be wasteful whilst taking the same care and consideration for your safety that you would at home.